Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: Opportunities in Multi-modal Misinformation Detection

-Based on feature related challenges we discussed in previous section, we propose the following research opportunities to overcome some of the existing challenges in multi-modal feature study: \begin{itemize} \item{\textbf{Identifying cross-modal clues}} As mentioned earlier, cross-modal cues are currently limited to a handful of trivial clues such as similarity of text and image.
-Identifying subtler, yet neglected cues not only helps in development of discordance-aware models, but also could be helpful in recognizing vulnerabilities of the serving platforms which is a part and parcel of adversarial learning. \item{\textbf{Developing efficient fusion mechanism}} As discussed before, many of the existing solutions leverage naive fusion mechanisms such as concatenation which may result in inefficient and noisy multi-modal representations.
-Therefore, another fruitful avenue of research lies in the study and development of more efficient fusion techniques to produce information richer representations. \item \textbf{Identifying language-independent features to cope with mono-lingual datasets} As discussed above, the majority of existing datasets are mono-lingual, thereby are not sufficient enough to train models for non-English tasks.
+Based on the feature study challenges we discussed in the previous section, we propose the following research opportunities to overcome some of the existing challenges in multi-modal feature study: \begin{itemize} \item{\textbf{Identifying cross-modal clues:}} Currently, cross-modal cues are restricted to a few basic indicators, such as the similarity between text and images.
+Identifying more subtle and often overlooked cues can aid in developing discordance-aware models and help recognize vulnerabilities in the serving platforms, which is integral to adversarial learning. \item{\textbf{Developing efficient fusion mechanisms:}}many of the existing solutions leverage naive fusion mechanisms such as concatenation, which may result in inefficient and noisy multi-modal representations.
+Therefore, another fruitful avenue of research lies in the study and development of more efficient fusion techniques to produce information-rich representations.

+\item{\textbf{Identifying language-independent features to cope with mono-lingual datasets:}} a majority of existing datasets are mono-lingual, thereby not sufficient enough to train models for non-English tasks.
 One way to compensate for the lack of multi-lingual datasets is to use language-independent features~\cite{Vogel2020DetectingFN}.
-Identifying such features, specially in multi-modal environment where there are more features and aspects, would be highly effective to cope with mono-lingual datasets. \end{itemize}
+Identifying such features, especially in multi-modal environments where there are more features and aspects, would be highly effective in coping with mono-lingual datasets. \end{itemize}

-\subsection{Opportunities in multi-modal model study}
+\subsection{Opportunities in Multi-modal Model Study}